Inclusionary Housing BMR Ownership Program Overview

 A buyer may be eligible for the following loan assistance programs.
 BMR buyers should ask their lenders to explore the following programs that work with BMR loans:

-BMR-DALP-Plus (BMR-DALP-Plus Loan Program) – a down payment assistance loan program for up to $57,000 to qualified program and income BMR buyers with a household combined incomes ranging from 81% - 120% of the Area Median Income.
+BMR-DALP-Plus (BMR-DALP-Plus Loan Program) – a down payment assistance loan program for a loan amount up to 15% of the BMR purchase price to qualified program and income BMR buyers with a household combined incomes ranging from 81% - 120% of the Area Median Income.
 The funding source for this program is made possible through the City and County of San Francisco’s Housing Trust Fund.
 Lenders are advised to use the standard DALP loan application forms for to help a borrower apply for this program.
-Lenders are advised to use the standard DALP loan application, and submit the application with the DALP fee.
+Lenders are advised to use the standard DALP loan application.
 The BMR-DALP-Plus can be combined with the MCC program.

 Mortgage Credit Certificate (MCC) – This State program allows first time homebuyers to deduct a portion of their monthly interest payments from their taxes, thereby lowering their monthly mortgage payment.
 This program is coordinated through the Mayor’s Office of Housing and Community Development.
-To qualify to use an MCC with the purchase of a BMR home, the borrowers total household income must be between 81% and 120% AMI
+To qualify to use an MCC with the purchase of a BMR home, the borrowers total household income must be between 81% and 120% AMI, and DIT ratio must be at least 33%.

 WISH Program – The Workforce Initiative Subsidy for Homeownership (WISH) Program provides matching grants to qualified first-time homebuyers through Federal Home Loan Bank members.
 This program is coordinated through certain lenders.